neetandgeeks/easygoingtelepresencerobot/README.md

+# ETRobo Project
-# a project of making an easy going telepresence robot
+a project of making an easy going telepresence robot